microsoft/napajs/examples/tutorial/recursive-fibonacci/README.md

 # Recursive fibonacci
-This example is designed to demonstrate the recursive exection of napa tasks.
+This example demonstrates recursive execution of napa tasks.

-Fibonacci(n) is evaluted through recursively executing Fibonacci(n - 1) and Fibonacci(n - 2) by a napa zone with 4 workers.
+Fibonacci(n) is evaluated through recursively executing Fibonacci(n - 1) and Fibonacci(n - 2) by a napa zone with 4 workers.

 ## How to run
 1. go to directory of "examples/tutorial/recursive-fibonacci"